All About Music Therapists

 - Community Music Therapist

-- Certified Music Therapist
+- Expressive Music Therapist

-Job Outlook for Music Therapists
+Job Demand for Music Therapists

 In 2016, there was an estimated number of 19,200 jobs in the United States for Music Therapist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Music Therapist by 2026.
 Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.